 Thick, healthier lawns are less susceptible to harmful pests and weeds—and filling in your yard’s bald spots is one of the easiest ways to achieve a healthier lawn.
 In fall, the ground is still warm, there’s plenty of moisture and there’s less direct sunlight drying out the soil, so seeds are more likely to take hold now than summer or spring.
 We recommend consulting a lawn and garden store regarding your specific grass and soil types, but in general an all-in-one organic repair mixture is the most convenient option for naturally filling in bald spots.

-This is of course a reminder of the importance of non-toxic, all natural alternatives to chemical-based herbicides and pesticides.
-The truth is when it comes to weeds, you can go natural and still get the results you’re looking for: a weed-free lawn & garden.
-Whereas traditional weed-killers endanger our soil, our water, our family and our pets, the following eco-friendly, chemical-free alternatives threaten only one organism: Weeds!
+This is yet another reminder why it’s important to seek out non-toxic alternatives to chemical-based herbicides and pesticides.
+The truth is when it comes to weeds, you can go natural and still get the results you’re looking for.
+Whereas traditional weed-killers endanger our soil, our water, family and pets, the following chemical-free alternatives threaten only one organism: Weeds!

 Salt works the same way baking soda does: sodium helps kill and prevent weed growth.
-Mix a solution of 1 cup salt to 2 cups water, and using a spray bottle, apply it to any undesirable plant growth.
+Mix a solution of 1 cup salt to 2 cups water, and apply it to any undesirable plant growth using a spray bottle.
 This solution can also be boiled and then applied for added weed-killing power.
 Caution: never use more salt than necessary, as considerable salting of soil can render it unhealthy.

 Vinegar is a fast and highly effective natural weed-killer.
 While both white vinegar and apple cider vinegar will work, agricultural-strength vinegar is the most convenient and effective option.
 Using a spray bottle, thoroughly soak both the foliage and lower stem of each weed plant.
 Apply with caution, as vinegar kills most types of plant life, not just weeds.
 If it rains shortly after application, you may need to reapply once the soil has dried out again.